hammerheim-game/hammerheim-rules/5-warbands.md

 Bondsmen are loyal to death to their undead master.
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 2 1 5
-Weapons/Armour: Bondsmen may be armed with weapons and armour chosen from the Undead Warrior Equipment list.
+Weapons/Armor: Bondsmen may be armed with weapons and armor chosen from the Undead Warrior Equipment list.
 Skills: The Bondsmen may choose from Combat, Shooting, and Strength, when he gains a new skill.
 Special Rules